fortrabbit/help/docs/access-testing.md

 For the following examples we use a theoretical App called `tripple-w-app` that is hosted in the `eu2` region.
 Replace those values with the ones from your own App.
 Best look up the credentials from the Dashboard > Your App > Access.

-Unsure which identification method you are using?
+Unsure which access method you are using?
 See [here to identify your access method](access-methods#toc-identify-your-current-access-method).
+Test the one that is active for you.

 ## Test access for username + password authentication